-3.3.2 Progress of data coding projects and computing tasks Allison reported that Version 5.0 of the catch databases was released during the year.
-Work has continued on the entry of catch data into both the IWC individual and summary catch databases, including data received from the 2009 season and additional information from inspectors' notebooks that are being incorporated into existing records from Durban, Albany and South Georgia.
-Some new data from an archive in St. Andrews University from the 1920s and 1930s are also being encoded.
+databases, including data received from the 2009 season and additional information from inspector's notebooks that is being incorporated into existing records from Durban, Albany and South Georgia.
+Some new data from an archive in St. Andrews University from the 1920s and 1930s is also being encoded.
 Entry of data into the bycatch database developed by Simon Northridge is continuing.